lando/core/docs/development.md

 ## Working

-This plugin contains various working and tested Lando apps in the [examples](https://github.com/lando/core/tree/main/examples) folder.
+This repo contains various working and tested Lando apps in the [examples](https://github.com/lando/core/tree/main/examples) folder.
 You should use these or create new ones to help with development.

 Note that each one of these examples contains the following section in its Landofile.